developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ## Device Deployment

 The device must be connected to the network during deployment.
-Use one of the following methods based on the desired tool for device deployment:
+After creating the StageNow profiles, use one of the following methods based on the desired tool for device deployment:

 * **StageNow:** Open StageNow client on the device and scan the barcodes generated from the installation and configuration profiles.
-See Appendix.
-* **EMM:** Export each StageNow XML file from the StageNow installation and configuration profiles (see Appendix).
+* **EMM:** Export each StageNow XML file from the StageNow installation and configuration profiles.
 Do not edit the XML file - it can cause unexpected behavior.
 Send the XML using either [OEMConfig](/oemconfig) or [MX](/mx/overview/) to configure the app and grant all required permissions.
+The installation profile and configuration profile XML files must be used separately.
 <br>
 <p>When installation and configuration is complete, reboot the device.
 Once the app is started on Android O or higher devices, a Device Tracker notification message is displayed in the device notification drawer.
 This notification cannot be dismissed, indicating that Device Tracker is running in the background.</p>